Nonviolence International

-Nonviolence International (NI) acts as a network of resource centers that promote the use of nonviolence and nonviolent resistance.
-They have maintained relationships with activists in a number of countries, with their most recent projects taking place in Palestine, Sudan and Ukraine.
-They partnered with International Center on Nonviolent Conflict to update Gene Sharp's seminal work on 198 methods of nonviolent action (The Politics of Nonviolent Action) through a book publication.
-NI has also produced a comprehensive database of nonviolence tactics, which stands as the largest collection of nonviolent tactics in the world.
-They partner with Rutgers University to provide the largest collection of nonviolence training materials in the world.
+Nonviolence International (NI) acts as a global network of resource centers that promote the use of nonviolence and nonviolent resistance..
+NI has produced a comprehensive database of nonviolence tactics, They partner with Rutgers University to provide the large collection of nonviolence training materials.

 History

-In 1989, Palestinian activist Mubarak Awad founded Nonviolence International along with co-founders Jonathan Kuttab, Kamal Boulatta and Abdul Aziz Said.
-Nonviolence International is a 501(c)(3) organization registered in Washington, DC, United States and is continuously active in educating and training the public and activists in the use of nonviolent resistance.
-They are particularly known for their work in conflict zones and Civil Society at the United Nations, building coalitions to find and advocate for nonviolent solutions across the globe.
+In 1989, Palestinian activist Mubarak Awad founded Nonviolence International along with Jonathan Kuttab, Kamal Boulatta and Abdul Aziz Said.
+Nonviolence International is a 501(c)(3) organization registered in Washington, DC, United States.